robbiekruszynski/ETHGas_Docs/docs/developers/overview.md

 # Developer Overview

-Welcome to ETHGas, the premier platform for Ethereum gas trading and MEV opportunities.
-This guide provides a comprehensive overview for developers looking to integrate with the ETHGas ecosystem.
+This guide provides a comprehensive overview for developers looking to integrate with the ETHGas Ecosystem.

 ## What is ETHGas?

-ETHGas is a decentralized platform that enables trading of Ethereum gas and MEV opportunities through various market types:
+ETHGas is the premier platform for trading Ethereum Blockspace, and acquiring Realtime confirmations.

 ### Core Components